Simple Ideas to Make things Better

 - Technical specifications

 - Design guidelines - general rules to prevent inconsistencies

 - Writing style guide

-- Create parts of site to create polished and fully functional site
+- Create parts of the site to create a polished and fully functional site

 - Determine naming conventions for files and folders